Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 - `docker`: Path to a Docker Registry.
 We suggest changing this parameter to pull our images on Docker Hub with a specific tag, such as `unitytechnologies/datasetinsights:0.2.0`
 - `source_uri`: The dataset source uri.
 You can use the default value which points to the required dataset for this pipeline.
 - `config`: Estimator config YAML file.
 You can use the default value which points to a YAML file packaged with our docker images.
-- `checkpoint_file`: Path to the Estimator checkpoint file from previous training runs that you want to load for evaluation.
+- `checkpoint_file`: Path to the Estimator checkpoint file from previous training runs that you want to load for evaluation. (e.g. gs://<checkpoint_dir>/FasterRCNN.estimator)
-- `tb_log_dir`: Path to store tensorboard logs used to visualize the training progress.
+- `tb_log_dir`: Path to store tensorboard logs used to visualize the evaluation progress.
 - `volume_size`: Size of the Kubernetes Persistent Volume Claims (PVC) that will be used to store the dataset.
 You can use the default value.

 Just like for the training pipeline, you'll want to change `tb_log_dir` to point to a location that is convenient for you and you have permission to write to.
 This is where you'll read the logs and see the **performance metrics** once the pipeline completes.